Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

-The core idea of our method is as follows: for the input images $\{I_\text{Exo}, I_\text{Ego}\}$ ($I_\text{Exo} {=} \{I_1, I_2, \ldots, I_N\}$), we first use a network $\phi$ to extract deep features $\{F_\text{exo}, F_\text{ego}\} {\in} \mathbb{R}^{D \times H \times W}$.
-In our case, $\phi$ is a self-supervised visual transformer (DINO-ViT \cite{caron2021emergingdinovit}), which provides excellent part-level features.
-Subsequently, depending on different tasks, we process $F_\text{exo}$ for fine or coarse granularity visibility cue extraction to supervise the corresponding features of $F_\text{ego}$ for subsequent affordance localization tasks and coarse gesture prediction tasks for functional dexterous grasping.
-Specifically, for features related to predicting functional areas in Ego images, we propose a Funcfinger-driven method to extract fine-grained functional area features from Exo images for supervision, as detailed in Sec.~\ref{Fun-affor}.
-For features related to coarse gesture prediction in Ego images, we refer to the clustering method of the person (hand)-background-object feature prototypes in LOCATE~\cite{li2023locate}.
-We obtain coarse-grained features from Exo images to supervise the affordance features used for coarse gesture prediction in Ego images.
-These coarse-grained features are then used to train the gesture classification network, achieving enhanced gesture prediction based on object features in the hand-object interaction region, as described in Sec.~\ref{handpose}.
-Finally, we design a model-based post-processing module to post-process the combination of functional areas and coarse grasp gestures, which results in the final end-effector grasping points and coarse to fine functional grasp, as detailed in Sec.~\ref{coord_cv}.
+The training part of our method is illustrated in the purple background (B) part of Fig.~\ref{PIPLINE}, and the core idea is as follows: for the input images $\{I_{exo}, I_{ego}\}$ ($I_{exo} {=} \{I_1, I_2, \ldots, I_N\}$), we first use a network $\phi$ to extract deep features \YFF{$\{\mathcal{F}_{exo}, \mathcal{F}_{ego}\} {\in} \mathbb{R}^{D \times H \times W}$}.
+In our case, $\phi$ is a self-supervised visual transformer (DINO-ViT~\cite{caron2021emergingdinovit}), which provides excellent part-level features.
+Subsequently, \YFF{based on task requirements, we extract fine-grained and coarse-grained visibility cues from Exo images using the Multi-grained Feature Extraction (MFE) module (see Fig.~\ref{PIPLINE} (C)) to supervise the corresponding features extracted in Ego images by the ADGP and FDAG modules, enabling affordance localization and gesture prediction.
+Specifically, for functional affordance localization, as guided by the blue dashed line in Fig.~\ref{PIPLINE}, we propose a functional finger-driven fine-grained feature extraction method (Sec.~\ref{Fun-affor}).
+For coarse gesture prediction, as guided by the green dashed line in Fig.~\ref{PIPLINE}, we leverage the Class Activation Mapping (CAM) \cite{zhou2016learning_cam} and the hand-background-object feature prototype selection module from LOCATE~\cite{li2023locate} to extract coarse-grained features from Exo images (Sec.~\ref{handpose}).} Finally, we design a model-based post-processing module to combine functional areas and coarse grasp gestures, yielding the final end-effector grasp points and coarse-to-fine functional grasp results (Sec.~\ref{coord_cv}).